 Prerequisites.
-C109 (2.10), C110 (2.11) or equivalent, or as defined by the instructor/s
+C110 (Sec.
+2.8) or equivalent and an appropriate programming language, or as defined by the instructor/s

 Rationale, Outlook, Purpose, Objectives, and Goals.
 Concurrency is ubiquitous, and not only a part of OS courses.
 It can also be a program modularization technique whereby applications can be organized as a set of interacting concurrent components.
 The word "concurrency" not only alludes to "occurring at the same time", but also has other connotations like "agreeing on some thing", or "coming together for a task" etc. While concurrency in the first sense is often conflated with parallel computing, concurrency is broader and more pervasive.
 This course aims to bring out the basic issues and techniques needed to deal with concurrency.